WemimoAdewale/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays content of etc/passwd
+script that displays etc/passwd and etc/hosts